Infineon/mtb-pdl-cat2/README.md

 ## Overview

-The PDL simplifies software development for PSoC&trade; 4, PMG1 (CAT2) and CCGxF_CFP
+The PDL simplifies software development for PSOC&trade; 4, PMG1 (CAT2) and CCGxF_CFP
 family of devices.
 The PDL integrates device header files, startup code, and peripheral drivers into a single package.
 The drivers abstract the hardware functions into a set of easy-to-use APIs.
 These are fully documented in the